Alexander-Barth/FluidSimDemo-WebAssembly/README.md

 Note that we use 32-bit julia (on Linux) and 32-bit WASM format.
 Using the 64-bit version (of julia or WASM format) did not work for me.

-One of the simplest function would be to add two integers and return the sum.
+One of the simplest functions would be to add two integers and return the sum.

 #include test_add.jl